flou/ecs/README.md

 [WARN] tools-jenkins-prod-1                                 ACTIVE   running 0/0  (jenkins-prod:142)
 ```

-By default `ecs monitor` only shows services that are `KO` or `WARN`, use the `-a/--all` option to list all services.
+By default `ecs services` only shows services that are `KO` or `WARN`, use the `-a/--all` option to list all services.
 Also if all services in a cluster are `OK`, all services are shown.

 List unhealthy services in a specific ECS cluster:

 ```
-$ ecs monitor --cluster ecs-mycluster-prod
+$ ecs services --cluster ecs-mycluster-prod
 --- CLUSTER: ecs-mycluster-prod (listing 1/12 services)
 [WARN] tools-jenkins-prod-1                                 ACTIVE   running 0/0  (jenkins-prod:247)
 ```